 LASIK With Astigmatism

 One of the most common myths about LASIK surgery is that it cannot be offered to patients with astigmatism.
 Although this was true more than 20 years ago when LASIK technology was in its infancy, it is no longer the case.
 Modern laser systems can treat astigmatism very well.
-At Kugler Vision, Lance Kugler, MD and Mike Stuntz, MD is an expert in the analysis and treatment of astigmatism.
+At Kugler Vision, Lance Kugler, MD is an expert in the analysis and treatment of astigmatism.

 What Is Astigmatism?